crate/crate/blackbox/docs/sql/statements/insert.rst

   The name of a column or field in the table pointed to by *table_ident*.

 :expression:
   An expression or value to assign to the corresponding column.
-Within a ``ON DUPLICATE KEY UPDATE`` clause the expression may also refer to an expression from VALUES by using ``VALUES ( column_ident )``

 :query:
   A query (SELECT statement) that supplies the rows to be inserted.